 This course will provide pre-service teachers with the knowledge and understanding required to develop quality K12 Health Education programs.
 Coordinated school health education programs emphasizing comprehensive school health education will be examined.
 Preservice teachers will acquire knowledge needed to select developmentally appropriate health education content in accordance with National Health Education Standards.
 Assessment and evaluation procedures, classroom management, and teaching methodologies will be covered.
-Prerequisites: EDUC 185/215 and HLTH 201, or consent of instructor.
+Prerequisites: EDUC 185/215, admission to the Teacher Education Program (TEP), and HLTH 201.

 HLTH 344 Health Education Content, Methods, and Assessment II

 Continued development of health content, assessment, and teaching methodologies needed to implement K12 comprehensive school health education at appropriate grade levels will be covered.
 Emphasis is placed upon developing age-appropriate curricula; organizing, designing, and implementing course unit and lesson plans; and assessment and evaluation.
 This course builds on the content of HLTH 343 and the clinical appointment in EDUC 366 and must be taken prior to EDUC 486.
-Prerequisites: HLTH 343 and EDUC 366, or consent of instructor.
+Prerequisites: Admission to the Teacher Education Program (TEP), HLTH 343 and EDUC 366.

 HLTH 352 Consumer Health and Safety Education

 Instruction in factors involved in the selection and evaluation of health services and products.
 Consumer laws and organizations will also be examined.
 An overview of approaches to safety education and injury reduction will be addressed.
 Prerequisite: HLTH 201.